MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphConditionalAccessPolicy1>`: conditionalAccessPolicy
+`BODYPARAMETER <IMicrosoftGraphConditionalAccessPolicy>`: conditionalAccessPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Conditions <IMicrosoftGraphConditionalAccessConditionSet1>]`: conditionalAccessConditionSet
+  - `[Conditions <IMicrosoftGraphConditionalAccessConditionSet>]`: conditionalAccessConditionSet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Applications <IMicrosoftGraphConditionalAccessApplications1>]`: conditionalAccessApplications
+    - `[Applications <IMicrosoftGraphConditionalAccessApplications>]`: conditionalAccessApplications
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ApplicationFilter <IMicrosoftGraphConditionalAccessFilter>]`: conditionalAccessFilter
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Mode <String>]`: filterMode
-        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Azure Active Directory (Azure AD).
+        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Azure Active Directory.
 For details, see rules with multiple expressions
       - `[ExcludeApplications <String[]>]`: Can be one of the following:  The list of client IDs (appId) explicitly excluded from the policy.
 Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
       - `[IncludeApplications <String[]>]`: Can be one of the following:  The list of client IDs (appId) the policy applies to, unless explicitly excluded (in excludeApplications)  All  Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
       - `[IncludeAuthenticationContextClassReferences <String[]>]`: Authentication context class references include.
 Supported values are c1 through c25.
       - `[IncludeUserActions <String[]>]`: User actions to include.
 Supported values are urn:user:registersecurityinfo and urn:user:registerdevice
     - `[ClientAppTypes <String[]>]`: Client application types included in the policy.
 Possible values are: all, browser, mobileAppsAndDesktopClients, exchangeActiveSync, easSupported, other.
 Required.
-    - `[ClientApplications <IMicrosoftGraphConditionalAccessClientApplications1>]`: conditionalAccessClientApplications
+    - `[ClientApplications <IMicrosoftGraphConditionalAccessClientApplications>]`: conditionalAccessClientApplications
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExcludeServicePrincipals <String[]>]`: Service principal IDs excluded from the policy scope.
       - `[IncludeServicePrincipals <String[]>]`: Service principal IDs included in the policy scope, or ServicePrincipalsInMyTenant.